 Service-learning is about discovering new perspectives, learning to sustain healthy communities, and growing as individuals and global citizens.

-Education for the head and the
+Education for the head and the heart.

 Service-learning offers an eye-opening way of viewing service, through personal interactions with the community and reflective class-based discussion.

 Ultimately, these experiences will enhance your ability to “make a difference in the world.”
 You will learn about your strengths and develop capacities for interpersonal relationships and empathy—capacities essential for a meaningful life and successful career.

 Students report statistically significant learning gains from service-learning in their capacity to work with others across differences, and their commitment to ongoing involvement as community actors.

 Center for Citizenship and Community